Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 {{< plotly id="secondCrosssection" height="60%" >}}

 We will define the Poincaré map $P$ as a composition of a local map $\Delta: \Sigma \rightarrow \Pi$, which evolves the points close to the saddle point, and a global map $Q: \Pi \rightarrow Q$, which does a big loop outside of our local view.
+Click the button below for an animation of both maps!

 $$
 P = Q \circ \Delta